skypjack/entt/docs/md/lib.md

 general and on GNU/Linux when default visibility was set to hidden.
 The limitation was mainly due to a custom utility used to assign unique, sequential identifiers with different types.<br/>
-Fortunately, nowadays using `EnTT` across boundaries is straightforward.
-In fact, everything just works transparently in almost all cases.
-There are only a few exceptions, easy to deal with anyway.
+Fortunately, nowadays using `EnTT` across boundaries is easier.
+However, use in standalone applications is favored and user intervention is otherwise required.

 ## The EnTT way